-Ohiopyle State Park is like an outdoorsy Kennywood.
-The thrill is real… and it can wipe you out.
+Ohiopyle State Park is like outdoorsy Kennywood.
+The thrill is real…and it can wipe you out.
 Whether you’re just stopping through on your GAP Trail bike ride, you spent the day exploring the falls, kayaked some rapids, or shot through the natural waterslides, you’re going to need a place to crash.
 Kentuck Campground has 200 campsites with a picnic table and fire ring in each.
 But if you really want an experience, try a yurt.
 Right?
 A What?
 A yurt is a round, wood and canvas-walled tent.
-Ohiopyle’s fancy shmancy yurts bunk five, have a wooden deck, stove, refrigerator, and electricity (not quite roughin’ it).
+Ohiopyle’s fancy shmancy yurts bunk 5, have a wooden deck, stove, refrigerator, and electricity (not quite roughin’ it).

 If you go camping to go “off the grid”, you need to get to Quebec Run Wild Area.
 No, it’s not in Canada.
 It’s in Fayette County; Forbes State Forest to be exact.
-And the Wild Area is really, really wild — there’s nothing developed for as far as the eye can see.
+And the Wild Area is really, really wild – there’s nothing developed for as far as the eye can see.
 Plus, only backpackers are allowed (no RV or truck).
-They’re super-serious about their nature.
+They’re super serious about their nature.
 Even backpackers pitching tents, by rule, need to be out of sight of the numerous hiking trails and roadways.
 Only you will know you’re there, honestly.

 Rock Falls Park near Slippery Rock wouldn’t even be a thing without Rock Falls.
-Here, you can wallow in the shallows, sunbathe on the hot rocks, and crawl over the low cascading falls.
+Here you can wallow in the shallows, sunbathe on the hot rocks, and crawl over the low cascading falls.
 But when the sun zaps your energy and your sunburn borders on sunscorch, seek shelter at their rustic (and shady) creekside campground.
-Pretty primitive in the sense that you’re gonna have to “go” in the woods and bring your own water, but the tranquil surroundings and ambient creek noise make it all worth it.
+Pretty primitive in the sense that you’re gonna have to “go” in the woods and bring your own water, the tranquil surroundings and ambient creek noise make it all worth it.

 At Bear Run Campground, business is boomin’.
-No really, it’s just one big camping community and perfect for any extended camping stay.
+No really, it’s just one big camping community, and perfect for any extended camping stay.
 Tent space, RV slips, cabins, and cottages litter the 60-acre campus.
 Here, it’s sort of like a “choose your own adventure” camping experience.
-You can keep to the primitive campsites, then venture out into sprawling Moraine State Park.
-Or, you can sit down in the cafe while your laundry is on spin cycle and friends are in the heated pool… camping is hard.
+You can keep to the primitive campsites then venture out into sprawling Moraine State Park.
+Or you can sit down in the cafe while your laundry is on spin-cycle and friends are in the heated pool…camping is hard.

 Okay, Breakneck Campground, we get it.
 You’re cool.
 Neighbors with the ever-popular McConnells Mill State Park, the campground is a hangout for all nature enthusiasts, hikers, kayakers, and tough climbers coming over from the Breakneck climbing and bouldering area.
-Once in the campground, lean on the railing of scenic decks, stoke a fire at a middle-of-nowhere campsite, or round up the gang for a game of sand volleyball (if you have any energy left).
+Once in the campground, lean on the railing of scenic decks, stoke a fire at a primitive campsite, or round up the gang for a game of sand volleyball (if you have any energy left).
 If you don’t, snooze in one of the cozy hillside huts.

-Call it a taste of country just outside of the city… and we’re not just talking about their annual Bluegrass Festival.
+Call it a taste of country just outside of the city…and we’re not just talking about their annual Bluegrass Festival.
 Mountain Top Campground in Tarentum offers another massive campus for overnighters and even over-monthers.
 And they’re open year-round, meaning you never have to leave!
 (Good thing they have laundry and showers.)
-There’s plenty of room for camping and kumbaya, but if you’re lucky enough to choose, there are a few prime tent spots that overlook the mountains beyond.
+There’s plenty of room for camping and Kumbaya, but if you’re lucky enough to choose, there are a few prime tent spots that overlook the mountains beyond.

 Now that you’ve got a taste for mega-campgrounds, you need to swing by Buttercup Woodlands in Butler County.
 It’s your a perfect opportunity to get active while camping.
 Featuring a swimming pool, basketball court, and plenty of open space, you can retire to your RV or tent knowing you’ve put in work that day (and by work, we mean fun).